New Large Cardinal Axioms and the Ultimate-L Program: Inconsistency of the choiceless cardinals

-In what follows we shall build on work of Gabriel Goldberg and Farmer Schultzenberg in \cite{Goldberg2020} and \cite{Schlutzenberg2020} to show that $\mathsf{ZF}$+$\mathsf{DC}$+``There exists a $\Sigma_1$-elementary embedding $j:V_{\lambda+3} \prec V_{\lambda+3}$" is inconsistent.
+In what follows we shall build on work of Gabriel Goldberg and Farmer Schultzenberg in \cite{Goldberg2020} and \cite{Schlutzenberg2020} to show that $\mathsf{ZF}$+``There exists a $\Sigma_1$-elementary embedding $j:V_{\lambda+3} \prec V_{\lambda+3}$" is inconsistent.
 The key result we shall be using is Theorem 6.19 of \cite{Goldberg2020} and its corollary, which we state below.
 More specifically we shall be making use of the forcing construction which is used in the proof of Theorem 6.19 of \cite{Goldberg2020}.

 We should note the important work of Joan Bagaria, Peter Koellner, and Hugh Woodin on choiceless cardinals in \cite{Bagaria2019}, and the work of Rafaella Cutolo in \cite{Cutolo2018} on the structure theory associated with Berkeley cardinals.
-While the results of this section do imply that most of the choiceless hierarchy is inconsistent with $\mathsf{ZF}$, or extensions of $\mathsf{ZF}$ with mild forms of choice, we do not lose the range of consistency strength involved in the structure theory for Berkeley cardinals in \cite{Cutolo2018}, since it is mentioned in \cite{Bagaria2019} that there are $HOD$-analogues of the choiceless cardinals with the same amount of consistency strength and consistent with $\mathsf{ZFC}$.

 \begin{theorem} [Theorem 6.19 of \cite{Goldberg2020}.]
 Suppose $\lambda$ is an ordinal and there is a $\Sigma_1$-elementary embedding $j:V_{\lambda+3} \prec V_{\lambda+3}$ with $\lambda$ equal to the supremum of the critical sequence of $j$.
 Assume $\mathrm{DC}_{V_{\lambda+1}}$.
 Then there is a set generic extension $N$ of $V$ such that $(V_{\delta})^{N}$ satisfies $\mathsf{ZFC+I_0}$ for each $\delta<\lambda$ which is $<\lambda$-supercompact. \end{theorem}